 Cheapest non-owner car insurance companies in Illinois

-Auto-Owners offers the most affordable non-owner car insurance in Illinois, with rates averaging $76.
-The second cheapest Illinois non-owner insurer is Geico.
+The cheapest non-owner car insurer in Illinois is Auto-Owners, with rates averaging $76.
+The second cheapest Illinois non-owner insurer is GEICO.
 Average rates are $161.

 CompanyAverage annual premiumAverage monthly premium